Structure and key people

 |2*||Quality that is recognised internationally in terms of originality, significance and rigour|

 |1*||Quality that is recognised nationally in terms of originality, significance and rigour|

 |Unclassified||Quality that falls below the standard of nationally recognised work.
 Or work which does not meet the published definition of research for the purposes of assessment|

 For more information on Imperial College London’s performance in the Research Excellence Framework please see the College’s information pages on REF 2014

 NHLI is structured into 5 Divisions which encompass research and education across cardiovascular and respiratory sciences.

 Professor Sian Harding

-Sian Harding is the head of the Cardiovascular Science Division at NHLI.
-Sian is a Professor of Cardiac Pharmacology, as well as Institute Lead for Women for Athena Swan, and a co-investigator within the UKRMP Immunomodulation Hub.
+Sian Harding is the Interim Head of NHLI and Professor of Cardiac Pharmacology.
+Sian is head of the Cardiovascular Science Division, as well as Institute Lead for Women for Athena Swan, and a co-investigator within the UKRMP Immunomodulation Hub.
 She is also head of the BHF Centre for Regenerative Medicine.

 Clare Lloyd is the head of the Respiratory Sciences Division at NHLI and Vice-Dean (Institutional Affairs) for the Faculty of Medicine.
 Clare is a PI in the Medical Research Council/Asthma UK Centre in Allergic Mechanisms of Asthma and has served on the research committees of Asthma UK and the British Heart & Lung Foundation.